A breakthrough in safety

 Laguna III obtained a five-star Euro NCAP crash-test rating, with a record score of 36 out of 37.

-Whith a score of 37 out of 37 in its Euro NCAP crash tests, New Mégane stands out as the safest vehicle in any class ever tested by the independent road safety body.
-New Mégane has safety in its genes.
+With a score of 37 out of 37 in its Euro NCAP crash tests, MEGANE III stands out as the safest vehicle in any class ever tested by the independent road safety body.
+MEGANE III has safety in its genes.
 It is a fundamental part of the car, which was developed to set standards in both active and passive safety.

-Clio IV was awarded a five-star rating following passive tests carried out by Euro NCAP.
-This result, achieved in spite of more stringent procedures from the independent body in January 2012, provides a further ilustration of Renault's passive safety expertise.
+CLIO IV was awarded a five-star rating following passive tests carried out by Euro NCAP.
+This result, achieved in spite of more stringent procedures from the independent body in January 2012, provides a further illustration of Renault's passive safety expertise.

-Renault Captur achieves 5 stars at the end of passive safety tests conducted by Euro NCAP.
-The Renault Captur becomes the fifteenth Renault to achieve 5 stars.
+Renault CAPTUR achieves 5 stars at the end of passive safety tests conducted by Euro NCAP.
+CAPTUR becomes the fifteenth Renault to achieve 5 stars.

 5 stars for ZOE

 Renault ZOE was awarded a five-star rating following the passive safety tests carried out by Euro NCAP.
 ZOE obtained an overall score of 82 per cent (including the maximum rating for pedestrian safety) and consequently figured among the very best models in its segment.

 5 stars for CLIO V and CAPTUR II

 CLIO is a 30 years long success story.
 The CLIO V kept the road-holding and safety legacy of its predecessors and got awarded the safest car in the B-Hatch category.
 Similarly, All-New CAPTUR received the award of the safest car in the B-SUV category.

 Featuring a camera and radar-based Automatic Emergency Braking System, Lane Departure Warning and Traffic Sign Recognition, CLIO V and CAPTUR II respond to fast-moving vulnerable road-users (such as cyclists).